 - Long term care resident

 Upon successful completion of Nursing Assistant Training, you may apply to take the state Certified Nurse Assistant (CNA) examination.
 The California Department of Public Health (CDPH), the agency that grants certification for CNAs, requires a matching United States legal identification and social security card in order to take the test.
 CDHP requires both the “Request for Live Scan Service” and the CNA initial application to be completed on the first day of class, and both require social security numbers.After passing the state exam, you become certified as a Nurse Assistant by the State of California.

 Mandatory orientation is required prior to enrollment.
-The orientation is 2 ½ hours and includes a reading and math assessment.
+The orientation is 2 ½ hours and includes a basic assessment.
 Assessment accommodations can be provided for any eligible student who has a verified disability.
 During orientation, the entrance criteria is explained, and students learn about all training options for Healthcare Careers, including pathways beyond Nursing Assistant training.
 Students who are not eligible for Nursing Assistant training may choose to pursue additional options.